Anger management therapy

-Help for Anger Management
+Help for anger management

-Becomes angry and/or violent with alcohol consumption
+- Becomes angry and/or violent with alcohol consumption

-Refuses to compromise or come to a mutual agreement without getting angry
+- Refuses to compromise or come to a mutual agreement without getting angry

-Difficulty expressing how they feel in a calm and collected manner
+- Difficulty expressing how they feel in a calm and collected manner

-Internal aggression that may involve self-harm and isolation
+- Internal aggression that may involve self-harm and isolation

-External aggression that may involve swearing, yelling, violence or threats
+- External aggression that may involve swearing, yelling, violence or threats

-Behaviour triggered by or connected with substance abuse/addiction
+- Behaviour triggered by or connected with substance abuse/addiction

-Repetitive patterns of behaviour that negatively affects the relationships
+- Repetitive patterns of behaviour that negatively affects the relationships

-Refuses to speak to someone or entirely ignores them when angry
+- Refuses to speak to someone or entirely

-Treatment for Anger Management
+Treatment for anger management

 Anger alone isn’t considered a disorder, but it can be a symptom of a mental health condition — this can range from anxiety, depression and paranoia to frustration, insomnia and even social isolation.
 As a result, each case requires an evaluation and assessment to review underlying issues such as social or environmental influences, mental health challenges, trauma, alcohol or substance abuse, and other factors.
-Treatment often includes Cognitive Behavioural Therapy (CBT), as well as other tools around communication, problem-solving, avoiding triggering environments, and even humour.
+Treatment often includes Cognitive behavioural therapy (CBT), as well as other tools around communication, problem-solving, avoiding triggering environments, and even humour.
 The number of sessions and the length of treatment will depend on the rate of progress, stress levels, support system and severity of symptoms.

 What are the symptoms of anger management issues?